Our Future Path! A plan for a better world!

 News outlets should be the most reliable sources of information.
 However, our news outlets are controlled by individuals and groups who may use their control to distort the truth or even to lie to promote their agenda.
 This is especially true in some countries where an authoritarian government controls the news, and what their citizens end up getting is mostly propaganda.

 In the United States and in many other democratic countries, some news outlets today are also little more than propaganda machines for someone's extreme agenda.
-Therefore, we need to know the news outlet's agenda and if it is not to present honest and reliable news, then we need to find a new news outlet.
+Therefore, we need to know the news outlet's agenda and if it is not to present honest and reliable news, then we need to find a new news outlet that is more reliable.

 Social Media

 Social media is too much of a free for all with little control over who says what to be very reliable.
-Not only are there many fake accounts and bots, which allow anonymous individuals and groups to spread whatever misinformation, lies, hate speech, etc. that they want, but even individuals and groups with legitimate accounts will often do the same.
-Therefore, we need to be very careful with which social media accounts we follow.
+Not only are there many fake accounts and bots, which allow anonymous individuals and groups to spread whatever lies, disinformation, misinformation, hate speech, etc. that they want, but even individuals and groups with legitimate accounts will often do the same.
+Therefore, we need to be extremely careful with which social media accounts we follow.

-There are many things that social media companies could do to filter out misinformation, lies and other hateful or threatening content.
+There are many things that social media companies could do to filter out lies, disinformation, misinformation and other hateful or threatening content.
 Of course, each one of us should still be free to decide what we want to allow through or to filter out.
 Therefore, the social media companies should rate content and set up various filters based on those ratings, but then give each of us the ability to decide which filters we want to use, and in general, what content we want to see.
+Of course, the social media companies need to be reliable, or they will simply promote lies, disinformation and misinformation themselves.

 We should be given a wide range of appropriate options so that we can fine tune what we want to receive and what we want to be blocked.
 For instance, we might always want some types of content blocked, but maybe we want to be notified when the blocked content came from certain individuals, groups, or sources.
 On the other hand, we may always want to get content from certain individuals, groups, or sources no matter what it contains.